JUB-Yoush/home/src/routes/blog/ft-w24.md

 Outside of the music, the menus and ui (when you're not actually driving lol) also contribute to a very intentional, well-desinged, artful experince.
 The vibes are seeping out this game at an uncontrollable rate.

 Get the game and race around listening to some chilled out DnB grooves.
 Listen to the whole album.
-Then play somthing else.
+Then play somthing else I guess.

 ## [Bidet](https://www.youtube.com/watch?v=quvJvFO_9uA)
 The only thing I asked for explicitly for christmas was a bidet.